Democracy the big loser in the 'Freedom Convoy'

 The value and importance of global learning is widely promoted and debated in the literature but, without a common language to frame this discussion, we cannot accurately assess its effectiveness or value.
 One term frequently used in these conversations, and extolled by universities, is the idea of global citizenship; however, there is no consistent definition of this concept.
 In this article, we describe the philosophical traditions surrounding the term global citizenship and explain the roots of the debate over its use.
 To further understand how this term is used among institutions of higher education, we investigated how select Canadian universities discuss global citizenship and identified some of the key terms used as proxies for global citizenship.
 By bringing together the existing academic literature, the available statistics, and a survey of mandates and practices across Canadian universities, we have developed a framework that defines a global citizen in a Canadian context.
 This shared framework that universities can adapt and modify to meet their own institutional needs is necessary to enhance their ability to develop the next generation of global citizens.
 A consistent language and vision will better shape the experiences students have, ensure the evaluation of university programs is both possible and effective, and creates common goals that can be shared among industry, government, and universities.

-Roberta Lexier is an Associate Professor in the Department of General Education at Mount Royal University.
+Dr. Roberta Lexier is an Associate Professor in the Department of General Education and Department of Humanities at Mount Royal University.
 Her teaching and research focus is social movements, social activism, and social change.
 She is trained as a historian and has studied student movements, feminism and women's movements, Indigenous movements, economic movements, environmental movements, and the counterculture.
 She is working on a research project on the intersection between social movements and political parties, especially the New Democratic Party (NDP).
 She is also writing a book titled Resisting the Ivory Tower: Activism in Canadian Universities that examines the ways that universities contribute to social change.
 Her main interest is in how and why individuals band together to try to effect social change.
 Lexier also organizes and leads international field schools to Honduras and has developed a Community Service Learning course that seeks to connect universities with community organizations.
 She has undertaken research projects related to these initiatives and to the concept of Global Citizenship.
 Lexier has a B.A.
 (History and Political Science) and M.A.
 (History) from the University of Regina and a PhD (History) from the University of Alberta.